 Although Liggett has been able to obtain required bonds or relief from bonding requirements in order to prevent plaintiffs from seeking to collect judgments while adverse verdicts are on appeal, there remains a risk that such relief may not be obtainable in all cases.
 This risk has been reduced given that a majority of states now limit the dollar amount of bonds or require no bond at all.
-Liggett has secured approximately \$5,059 in bonds as of March 31, 2011.
+Liggett has secured approximately \$4,083 in bonds as of June 30, 2011.

 In June 2009, Florida amended its existing bond cap statute by adding a \$200,000 bond cap that applies to all Engle progeny cases (defined below) in the aggregate and establishes individual bond caps for individual Engle progeny cases in amounts that vary depending on the number of judgments in effect at a given time.
-The legislation applies to judgments entered after the effective date of the legislation and remains in effect until December 31, 2012.
-Certain plaintiffs have challenged the constitutionality of the bond cap statute.
-In one of these cases, the court upheld the constitutionality of the statute which was recently affirmed on appeal.
+The legislation applies to judgments entered after the effective date of the legislation.
+The legislation was set to expire on December 31, 2012, but the sunset provision was recently repealed.
+Plaintiffs have challenged the constitutionality of the bond cap statute, but to date, the courts that have addressed the issue have upheld the constitutionality of the statute.
 Although the Company cannot predict the outcome of such challenges, it is possible that the Company's financial position, results of operations, or cash flows could be materially affected by an unfavorable outcome of such challenges.

 The Company and its subsidiaries record provisions in their consolidated financial statements for pending litigation when they determine that an unfavorable outcome is probable and the amount of loss can be reasonably estimated.
-At the present time, while it is reasonably possible that an unfavorable outcome in a case may occur, except as disclosed in this Note 5: (i) management has concluded that it is not probable that a loss has been incurred in any of the pending tobacco-related cases; or (ii) management is unable to estimate the possible loss or range of loss that could result from an unfavorable outcome of any of the pending tobacco-related cases and, therefore, management has not provided any amounts in the consolidated financial statements for unfavorable outcomes, if any.
+At the present time, while it is reasonably possible that an unfavorable outcome in a case may occur, except as disclosed in this Note 5: (i) management has concluded that it is not probable that a loss has been incurred in any of the pending tobacco-related cases; or (ii) management is unable to estimate the possible loss or range of loss that could result from an unfavorable outcome of any of the pending tobacco-related cases and, therefore, management has not provided any amounts in the consolidated financial statements for unfavorable outcomes, if any legal defense costs are expensed or incurred.

+Although the Company and Liggett have generally been successful in managing litigation, litigation is subject to uncertainty and significant challenges remain.
+Adverse verdicts have been rendered against Liggett in the past, in individual cases and Engle progeny cases, which have been affirmed on appeal.
+It is possible that the consolidated results of operations, cash flows or financial position of the Company could be materially adversely affected by an unfavorable outcome or settlement of certain pending litigation.
 Liggett believes, and has been so advised by counsel, that it has valid defenses to the litigation pending against it, as well as valid bases for appeal of adverse verdicts.
 All such cases are, and will continue to be vigorously defended.
 However, Liggett may enter into settlement discussions in particular cases if it believes it is in its best interest to do so.